Edge Caching

 Before testing your site with a website speed test tool, we recommend inspecting the HTTP headers of a page to confirm it is loading from the edge cache.
 Below are a few ways to check your site’s HTTP headers.

 You can check the HTTP status and redirect chain of any URL with our free HTTP status and redirect checker.
-Using this tool, you can review the response headers to check whether Edge Caching is working.
+Using this tool, you can review the response headers to check whether edge caching is working.

 Choose a page that should be served from the edge cache and copy the URL from your browser’s address bar.
 Paste this URL into the redirect checker tool and run the check.